The $\rho$-Fourier transform

 Let $G$ be a reductive group over a local field $F$ and let $\rho:{}^LG \to \GL_{V_{\rho}}(\CC)$ be a representation of its $L$-group satisfying suitable assumptions.
-Braverman, Kazhdan and Ng\^o conjectured that one has a $\rho$-Schwartz space $\mathcal{S}_{\rho}(G(F))$ of functions on $G(F)$ that admits a Fourier transform and satisfies certain desiderata.
+Braverman, Kazhdan and Ng\^o conjectured that one has a $\rho$-Fourier transform on $L^2(G(F))$ and a $\rho$-Schwartz space $\mathcal{S}_{\rho}(G(F))<L^2(G(F))$ fixed under the Fourier transform that satisfies certain desiderata.
 We construct the Fourier transform for arbitrary fields.
 Over non-Archimedean fields we construct the Schwartz space, and in the Archimedean case we construct an approximation to it.
 This proves a large portion of their conjectures.
 Our methods are spectral in nature.

 \subjclass[2020]{Primary 11F70; Secondary 22E30, 22E35}

 { \begin{multicols}{2}

 \end{multicols} }